yix225/Buzz-app/README.md

 - On your local host, run this command : sh local-deploy.sh in the web branch of your web folder

+#### Backend & Admin
+	1. Run  "mvn clean; mvn package; PORT=8998 DATABASE_URL=postgres://<User>:<Pass>@<Url> mvn exec:java" on respective branches

+#### Web
+	1. View the web front end by running npm start in your terminal in the web folder of our team repository
+	2. During testing and development, we can make changes/view the web front end code by pointing our browser to http://localhost:3000/

+#### Mobile
+	1. Navigate to flutter_application_1 folder
+	2. Type "flutter run" in comment line in terminal
+	3. Run Android Emulator and go to Debug mode.
 ---